BrenoAqua/Senren/README.md

 ![image](https://github.com/user-attachments/assets/8fee6dd1-b55e-4cbb-95dc-53911953b9c1)

 ### Definition Toggle
 - Switch between definitions using the left and right buttons or the arrow keys.
-You can also switch using the left and right arrow keys.
   - Save your dictionary viewing preference while reviewing (glossary or definition first).
     - You need to enter "glossary" into the `dictionaryPreference` field for all your cards to display the glossary first instead of the definition (which is the default when empty).